Tegus: Panel Calls

 Overview

 Tegus introduced Panel Calls to 350+ beta users, providing an innovative format for investor research.
-However, early feedback revealed that panel call transcripts were significantly underutilized.
+For investors, transcripts from expert Panel Calls are one of the richest sources of insight on the Tegus platform.

 Problem